 Verification of Competency

-IRATA Rope Access Level 1 Verification of Competencies can be delivered on-site and at our training facility.
+Rope Access Training Level 1 Verification of Competencies can be delivered on-site and at our training facility.
 For more information, please contact the facility, or view our VOC page.

 An Independent Assessor will carry out an assessment on the last day of training.
-Candidates will be assessed on all aspects stated in IRATA’s Training and Certification Scheme (TACS) for Level 1.
+Rope Access Training candidates will be assessed on all aspects stated in IRATA’s Training and Certification Scheme (TACS) for Level 1.
 Candidates will either pass or fail the course depending on outlined criteria.

 Upon a successful assessment, candidates will be issued an internationally recognised IRATA Level 1 certification.
 Once awarded an IRATA certificate is valid for three (3) years.

-IRATA Rope Access Level 1 is compatible with most skilled and non-skilled trades i.e. riggers, boilermakers, fitters, NDT, painter/blasters, scaffolders.
+IRATA Rope Access Training (Level 1) is compatible with most skilled and non-skilled trades i.e. riggers, boilermakers, fitters, NDT, painter/blasters, scaffolders.

 Candidates must be over 18 years of age and be physically and mentally prepared to work at heights.
 A moderate level of fitness is advised due to the physical nature of the training.